skulptur/reactive-fns/README.md

 - skip: Ignores the first n of the source.
 - startWith: Start with given values.
 - take: Take a maximum number of values from source.
+- withPrevious: Puts the previous value with current in an array.

 ### Combinators